Md-Adil-Ansari/SsquadVenturesAssignment/README.md

 Welcome to the Project!
 This documentation will guide you through cloning, setting up, running, and testing the two primary services included in this project: **User Service** and **Plan Service**.
+The repository contains Postman collections for two services.

 # Table of Contents